jedychen/Face-Recognition-UWP/README.md

 4. Camera Mode
 	1. Click "Image/Camera" to activate Camera Mode
 	2. Toggle "Distance" to activate camera distance estimation
+5. There are some face images in `FaceRecognitionUWP/Assets/Images` for testing face detection.
 <!-- LICENSE -->
 ## License